Reinforcement Learning With LLMs Interaction For Distributed Diffusion Model Services: Experiments Results

 \subsubsection{For {\textbf{Q2}}: Effectiveness of the RLLI Framework}

-LLM-empowered generative agents have demonstrated their effectiveness in evaluating a variety of images, as evidenced in Figs.~\ref{e1} and~\ref{e2}.
-It is important to note that with a fixed random seed in VIT and LLM setting, generative agents can produce the same feedback.
-Without a fixed seed, a crucial aspect of GA feedback for RL is the stability of the evaluation aligned with the personality traits setting of the generative agents.
-As shown in Fig.~\ref{EFIG}, we use two generative agents with different personality settings to evaluate subfigures A and B from Fig.~\ref{e2} across $200$ different random seeds.
-We observe that, despite some fluctuations, there is a discernible clustering of feedback QoE values by a GA for a particular image, suggesting that the generative agents' assessments are consistent with their personality traits settings.
-Furthermore, when the image quality is high, as in subfigure A, feedback from both generative agents is more stable with less variability.
-In contrast, lower-quality images result in greater fluctuations in GA feedback.
-We further verify the effectiveness of the RLLI by subsequent G-DDPM training and inference.
+LLM-empowered GAs have demonstrated their effectiveness in evaluating images, as evidenced in Figs.~\ref{e1} and~\ref{e2}.
+It is important to note that with a fixed random seed in VIT and LLM setting, GAs can produce the same feedback.
+Without a fixed seed, a crucial aspect of generative agent feedback for RL is the stability of the evaluation aligned with the personality traits setting of the GAs.
+As shown in Fig.~\ref{EFIG} (a), we use two GAs with different personality settings to evaluate subfigures A and B from Fig.~\ref{e2} across $200$ different random seeds, where the settings of GA1 and GA2 are {\textit{[0.1, 0.8, 0.7, 0.8, 0.1]}} and {\textit{[0.9, 0.2, 0.1, 0.1, 0.5]}}.
+We observed that, despite some fluctuations, feedback QoE values clustered for a particular image, suggesting consistency with their personality traits settings.
+Furthermore, feedback for high-quality images (as in subfigure A) was more stable with less variability, while lower-quality images resulted in greater fluctuations in QoE feedback.

+To address the concern regarding the consistency of LLM evaluations with human aesthetic preferences, we conducted a case study using the PsychoFlickr database~\cite{cristani2013unveiling}.
+Fig.~\ref{EFIG} (b) presents the QoE feedback for five randomly selected users, derived from LLMs simulating their personalities to evaluate both their own preferred images and those of other users.
+The results show that the LLM assigns the highest scores when evaluating images originally preferred by the users themselves.
+Figs.~\ref{EFIG} (c) and (d) display the correlation matrices of the QoE feedback and personality traits, respectively.
+These correlations reveal that the QoE ratings correspond to the correlation of personality traits, whether positive or negative.
+This finding suggests that the LLM's ratings align well with human preferences when personality traits are similar, thereby providing direct evidence that LLMs can exhibit aesthetic preferences consistent with different personality traits~\cite{jiang2024personallm}.